davepeck/transmogrifier/README.md

 On Tuesday, the CEO of Apple Inc., Tim Cook, announced the release of the new iPhone 12.
 The device features a sleek design and improved camera technology.
 Cook stated that the iPhone 12 will be available for purchase in stores and online starting on Friday, October 23rd.
+Google spokesperson Alberto Chase reminds customers that Pixel phones have long had superior photographic hardware and software.
 `;
 ```